What is the cheapest place to nomad in 2026

-Why Digital Nomads Are Quietly Leaving Expensive Cities in 2026
+Why Are Digital Nomads Leaving Expensive Cities in 2026?

 For years, the digital nomad dream — and the endless question of “What is the cheapest place to nomad in 2026?” — looked almost identical everywhere online.